manfredinid/manfredinid.github.io/_pages/about.md

 Your job is to change this site.
 You might do that by doing the following:

 * altering the file at `_config.yml` to have your name in various places.
-* Altering the intro site at `_pages/about.md` to be about you, instead of all the text you're reading here.
 * Starting a blog post in the `_posts/` folder.
 * Cleaning up the portfolio items pages, or deleting them and the link to portfolios at `_data/navigation.yml`